shreesh1/OptimusPII/README.md

 ## How it works

-The extension monitors paste events on web pages and checks for patterns that match known PII formats.
-When detected, it can block the paste operation and/or notify the user based on the selected operational mode.
+The extension monitors paste events and file uploads on web pages and checks for patterns that match known PII formats.
+When detected, it can block the operation and/or notify the user based on the selected operational mode.

+## Technical Implementation

+- **Content Scripts**: Monitor and intercept paste events and file uploads
+- **Background Service**: Manages configuration and cross-page coordination
+- **UI Components**: Provide interactive detection and configuration interfaces
+- **Detection Services**: Apply regular expression patterns to identify PII
+- **File Scanner**: Detects potentially sensitive file types

 ## PII Detection Types